davidbegin/chat_thief/README.md

 - When someone gives you Street Cred, it becomes Cool Points
 - Cool Points are NOT transferable
-- Cool Points can be spent to buy sounds: `!`
+- Cool Points can be spent to buy sounds: `!buy clap`

 ## The Government